crosleyzack/daily_wallpaper/README.md

     "quote": {
       "type": "string",
       "description": "Specifies the quote to print",
+      "exclusiveMinimum": 0,
     },
     "author": {
       "type": "string",
-      "description": "Specifies the author for the quote", },
+      "description": "Specifies the author for the quote", "exclusiveMinimum": 0,
+    },
     "fileRegex": {
       "type": "string",
-      "description": "Defines the regex to filter wallpapers to select from", },
+      "description": "Defines the regex to filter wallpapers to select from.
+If unspecified, selects from all", },
     "wordsPerLine": {
       "type": "int",
-      "description": "Defines the number of words to be printed per line on the wallpaper", },
+      "description": "Defines words printed per line on the wallpaper.
+If unspecified, uses default", },
     "fontSize": {
       "type": "int",
-      "description": "Defines the font size to be printed on the wallpaper", },
+      "description": "Defines the font size to be used.
+If unspecified, uses default", },
     "font": {
       "type": "string",
-      "description": "Defines the font to print in", },
+      "description": "Defines the font to print in.
+If unspecified, uses default", },
     "fontColor": {
       "type": "string",
-      "description": "Defines the color for the font to be printed in", },
+      "description": "Defines the color for the font to be printed in.
+If unspecified, uses default", },
     "gravity": {
       "type": "string",
-      "description": "Defines the base location to print text on the wallpaper", },
+      "description": "Defines the base location to print text on the wallpaper.
+If unspecified, uses default", },
     "annotate": {
       "type": "string",
-      "description": "Defines the location adjustment for font location to be printed", },
+      "description": "Defines the location adjustment for font location to be printed.
+If unspecified, uses default", },
   },
+  "required": [ "quote", "author" ],
 }
 ```

+> :warning: Just because a field can be changed doesn't mean it should

 # Credits